scipion-em/docs/release-3.0.0/_sources/docs/facilities/customize-report-grafana.rst.txt

     # import base64
     # def enCrypt(message):
-    #     """Totally naive encription routine that will not
+    #     """Totally naive encryption routine that will not
     #     stop a hacker.
 Use it to encrypt usernames and password.
-    #     Ussage: enCrypt("myusername")"""
+    #     Usage: enCrypt("myusername")"""

     #     message_bytes = message.encode('ascii')
     #     base64_bytes = base64.b64encode(message_bytes)